dynamsoft-docs/barcode-reader-docs/parameters/reference/format-specification/format-control.md

 ## MinRatioOfBarcodeZoneWidthToHeight
-Set the minimum ratio (width/height) of the barcode zone.
+Sets the minimum ratio (width/height) of the barcode zone.

 ### As Json Parameter